Vote'n'Rank: Revision of Benchmarking with Social Choice Theory: Case Studies

 \textbf{Method.} We use the \textsc{HuggingFace} library to fine-tune and evaluate systems on \textsc{GLUE}.
 Each system is initialised with a fixed set of five random seeds and fine-tuned for five epochs with default hyper-parameters and a batch size of $16$.
 The development set performance is averaged across all runs.
 We consider the following systems: BERT-base, RoBERTa-base, ALBERT-base, DeBERTa-base, DistilBERT-base~\citep{sanh2019distilbert}, DistilRoBERTa-base~\citep{sanh2019distilbert}, and GPT2-medium~\citep{radford2019language}.
 The experiments are run on a single GPU unit, NVIDIA A100 80 GB SXM (NVLink), $4$-CPU cores, AMD EPYC 7702 2-3.35 GHz, and 1 TB RAM.

 The \emph{efficiency} is computed during fine-tuning via the Impact tracker toolkit~\citep{henderson2020towards}: the total power, run time in hours, GPU usage in hours, and estimated carbon footprint.
-To maximise these, we inverse the computational efficiency features by multiplying them by $-1$.
+To maximise these, we inverse the computational efficiency features through multiplying them by $-1$.

 To measure \emph{fairness}, we choose three social bias evaluation datasets: \textsc{CrowS-Pairs}~\citep{nangia-etal-2020-crows}, \textsc{StereoSet}~\citep{nadeem-etal-2021-stereoset}, and \textsc{Winobias}~\citep{zhao-etal-2018-gender}.
 In these datasets, one sentence is always more stereotyping than the other.
-Following~\citeauthor{nangia-etal-2020-crows}, we use MLM scoring~\citep{salazar-etal-2020-masked} to score the pairs.
+Following~\citet{nangia-etal-2020-crows}, we use MLM scoring~\citep{salazar-etal-2020-masked} to score the pairs.
 The final metrics account for cases (\%) in which a less stereotyping sentence is the most probable.

 For the sake of space, we present the results on the \textit{Borda} procedure in the basic, weighted, and two-step aggregation settings (\S\ref{subsec:framework}).
 We assign the weights vector as $(0.4, 0.3, 0.3)$ to performance, efficiency, and fairness.
+The weights are introduced to increase the impact of performance.
 We use $\sigma^{am}$ as the baseline and interim rankings by each criterion individually as references.
-The performance and ranking results can be found in the supplementary.